isureshmaddela/ai-personal-assistant/README.md

-# MentorAgents 🤖💡
+# AI Assitant 🤖💡

 **Your personal mentors, anytime.
 Anywhere.**

-MentorAgents is an AI-powered platform where users interact with agents modeled after legendary real-world experts—like Elon Musk for startups, Naval Ravikant for wealth, or Lex Fridman for AI.
+AI Assitant is an AI-powered platform where users interact with agents modeled after legendary real-world experts—like Elon Musk for startups, Naval Ravikant for wealth, or Lex Fridman for AI.
 Ask questions, get tailored guidance, and learn from the best minds — anytime, anywhere.

 ## 🚀 Features